Trendyol/transmission/docs/contracts.md

 # Contracts

+!!! warning "Work in Progress"
+    This documentation is a work in progress.
+Content may change or be incomplete.

 **Contracts** in the Transmission library are a mechanism to enable communication between different Transformers.
 They provide a type-safe way to access data and functionality across the communication network.

 ## Types of Contracts